 - Shooting at or causing injury to a human.

-- Counterfeit, alter or forge a license or tag.
+- Counterfeiting, altering, or forging a license or tag.

 - Threatened or endangered species violations.